-Arctic Cat buy helps Textron beat profit estimates
+Textron's profit beats as it reaps rewards of Arctic Cat buy

-(Reuters) - Textron Inc (TXT.N) reported a higher-than-expected quarterly profit, benefiting from the Arctic Cat acquisition and an increase in sales in its Bell helicopter business.
+(Reuters) - Textron Inc (TXT.N) reported a higher-than-expected quarterly profit, benefiting from its Arctic Cat acquisition and strength in the company's Bell helicopter business.

-Textron said sales in the Bell helicopter business increased 2.6 percent, helped by higher deliveries of the H-1 helicopters to the U.S. government.

 In March, Textron completed the acquisition of Arctic Cat for $247 million in cash to accelerate its push into the recreational vehicle market.
 Arctic Cat makes all-terrain vehicles (ATVs), side-by-sides and snowmobiles.

+However, Textron said it was still seeing an improvement in business jet pricing.

+There was some reservation around spending in the United States, Donnelly said, as customers awaited the administration's action on tax reform that would boost the economy and their business outlook.

-Textron, which also makes the Beechcraft and the Cessna aircraft, on Wednesday reaffirmed its adjusted earnings forecast of $2.40 to $2.60 per share for the year.
+Textron reaffirmed its adjusted earnings forecast of $2.40 to $2.60 per share for the year.

 Sales in the Providence, Rhode Island-based company's industrial business rose 10.9 percent to $1.11 billion in the second quarter.

-The company said its net income fell to $153 million, or 57 cents per share, in the quarter ended July 1, from $177 million, or 65 cents per share, a year earlier.
+The company said its net income fell 13.6 percent to $153 million, or 57 cents per share, in the quarter ended July 1.

 On an adjusted basis, the company earned 60 cents from continuing operations.